-Extending the characterization of IR--SNE beyond the consensus rule is challenging.
+Extending the characterization of IR-SNE beyond the consensus rule is challenging.
 For many AMR rules, such as Maximin and Ranked Pairs, even deciding whether a fixed coalition can manipulate an outcome is NP-hard \citep{xia2009complexity}.
-Related hardness results extend to several bribery variants when the number of alternatives is unbounded \citep{faliszewski2008nonuniform, faliszewski2009hard}.
+Related hardness results extend to several bribery variants when the number of alternatives is unbounded \citep{faliszewski2008nonuniform,faliszewski2009hard}.
 Rather than attempting a full characterization under a fixed voting rule, we instead identify a necessary condition for coalitional stability that is independent of the particular AMR rule and can be checked efficiently.

-Proposition~\ref{prop:non_welfare_max_is_not_SNE} implies that any IR--SNE outcome must select a SW–maximizing alternative.
-We now ask a finer question: \emph{even among welfare maximizers, when can a coalition reallocate transfers to induce a profitable deviation?}

-To address this question, we introduce a notion that captures how much negative transfer can be reassigned without violating individual rationality.
+Proposition~\ref{prop:non_welfare_max_is_not_SNE} implies that any IR-SNE outcome must select a SW-maximizing alternative.
+This leaves a natural question: \emph{even among welfare maximizers, when can a coalition reallocate transfers to induce a profitable deviation?} To address this question, we introduce a notion that captures how much negative transfer can be reassigned without violating individual rationality.

 \begin{dfn}[Reallocatable Amount] Given a state $(P,\tau,S)$ and an alternative $\hat a \in \mathcal{A}$, the \emph{reallocatable amount} to agent $j \in \mathcal{N}$ from a set of donors $S \subseteq \mathcal{N}$ over $\hat a$ is